 #8 | BDFHJLNPRACEGIKMOQT-V-S-U- (Version La Buse) |

-The Knight Templars cipher or the rosicrucian cipher are very similar and have very close symbols.
+The Knight Templars cipher, the rosicrucian cipher, tic tac toe cipher, or the Dada Urka cipher are very similar and have very close symbols.

-Used by the Freemasons, this encryption allowed a written correspondence relatively difficult to decipher.
+Used by the Freemasons, this encryption allowed a secret and relatively secure written correspondence.

 Symbols can be assimilated to pens and dots could be interpreted as small pigs.

 dCode retains ownership of the "Pigpen Cipher" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Pigpen Cipher" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Pigpen Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Pigpen Cipher" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Pigpen Cipher" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Pigpen Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Pigpen Cipher" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.